mohammad-azam22/Central-Public-Procurement-Portal-Scraper/README.md

 - Selenium: to build web-scraper
 - Pandas: to read the data
-- Nummpy: to wrangle the data
+- NumPy: to wrangle the data

 Note:
 - All the libraries used are mentioned in the 'requirements.txt' file